gitter-badger/MusicHub/Readme.md

 ### Contributing
 + Get a good grasp of golang.([This book](https://www.golang-book.com/) is fast and awesome)
-+ Please report any issues of loopholes in this project.
++ Please report any issues or loopholes in this project.

 ###### Extras